-Presented in two parts, Other Primary Structures will be on view from March 14 – August 3, 2014.
-The first part of the exhibition titled Others 1, on view from March 14 – May 18, 2014, will examine work created between 1960 and 1967, while Others 2, on view from May 25 – August 3, will present work created between 1967 and 1970, some of which was directly influenced by the 1966 Primary Structures exhibition at The Jewish Museum.
+Presented in two parts, Other Primary Structures is on view from March 14 – August 3, 2014.
+The first part of the exhibition titled Others 1, on view from March 14 – May 18, 2014, examines work created between 1960 and 1967, while Others 2, on view from May 25 – August 3, presents work created between 1967 and 1970, some of which was directly influenced by the 1966 Primary Structures exhibition at the Jewish Museum.

-In conjunction with the exhibition, The Jewish Museum is publishing a two-volume catalogue.
+In conjunction with the exhibition, the Jewish Museum is publishing a two-volume catalogue.
 The first volume is a reissue of the original Primary Structures catalogue that is currently out-of-print.
-The second volume, the accompanying catalogue for Other Primary Structures, will be illustrated and will feature an essay by the curator, Jens Hoffmann.
-It will also include excerpts from the unpublished unedited transcript of the 1966 symposium on “The New Sculpture” with panelists Mark di Suvero, Donald Judd, Robert Morris, critic Barbara Rose, and Kynaston McShine, the curator of Primary Structures.
+The second volume, the accompanying catalogue for Other Primary Structures, is illustrated and features an essay by the curator, Jens Hoffmann.
+It also includes excerpts from the unpublished unedited transcript of the 1966 symposium on “The New Sculpture” with panelists Mark di Suvero, Donald Judd, Robert Morris, critic Barbara Rose, and Kynaston McShine, the curator of Primary Structures.

 Other Primary Structures is organized by Jens Hoffmann, Deputy Director, Exhibitions and Public Programs.

 * publication only

 Claudia Gould, Helen Goldsmith Menschel Director, and Jens Hoffmann, Deputy Director, Exhibitions and Public Programs, discuss the exhibition Other Primary Structures at the Jewish Museum.